This week in lifelogging: amazing animals, people and their environments

 Katerina, in her photography project mentioned above, managed to bring together two beings that are seemingly unable to co-exist.
 Now what if two beings were born to co-exist in the same environment, were brought up separately, and then reunited to examine how the effects of the different environments had affected them?
 That’s exactly what Beijing-based photographer Gao Rongguo did.
 He decided to explore the intersection of science and fate, photographing a selection of identical twins over the age of fifty, and documenting how different or similar they looked over time.
 No doubt, identical twins are often indistinguishable when they are young.
 In fact, they have been studied extensively on the basis of debates if nature or nurture played a bigger role in affecting our lives and how we turned out since identical twins share the exact same genes, which means that differences between them must be due to the environment.
 Yet, as this photography project reveals, even identical twins can begin to look different from each other after being in different environments for an extended period of time.
 Interesting, isn’t it?

-SEE ALSO: This week in lifelogging: on the road, in the womb and way up in the air
+SEE ALSO: This week in lifelogging: life in fast forward

 Read more: Stunning Photos Of Identical Twins As Grown-Ups Show How Fate Takes Its Course